regulus33/ReactNativePlayground/README.md

 ### I will build with these long term goals in mind:
 * * Uses the React Native gaming engine to tap into users' award systems, making real life task completion like real life task completion
 * * Mirrors a social media app, encouraging users to share their achievements, create honor systems and collaborate on big projects.

-I want this app to change lives...

-Open source?
-TBD

 ### Setup for development: